OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/07-Test_HTTP_Strict_Transport_Security.md

 The use of this header by web applications must be checked to ascertain whether it may lead to the following security issues:

 - Attackers intercepting and accessing the information transferred over an unencrypted network channel.
-- Attackers carrying out man-in-the-middle attacks by exploiting the acceptance of untrusted certificates.
+- Attackers carrying out manipulator in the middle attacks by exploiting the acceptance of untrusted certificates.
 - Users who mistakenly enter an address in the browser using HTTP instead of HTTPS, or users who click on a link in a web application that incorrectly uses the HTTP protocol.

 ## Test Objectives